 With the passage of the Disabled Veterans Access to Space-A Travel Act, disabled veterans with a service-connected 100% permanent and total disability rating can jump on any scheduled or unscheduled military flight within the continental United States under Category 6 operated by Air Mobility Command (AMC), subject to availability.
 Click HERE for the AMC official Space A travel page.

 #26.
-Disabled Veteran Student Loan Forgiveness Program for Veterans with a 100% VA Rating
+Disabled Veteran Student Loan Forgiveness Program

 The new Disabled Veteran Student Loan Forgiveness Program discharges the Federal Student Loan Debt of veterans who are Totally and Permanently Disabled with a 100% P&T VA Rating OR have a 100 percent Total Disability Individual Unemployability (TDIU) status.
 It’s officially called the Total and Permanent Disability (TPD) discharge program and has been a huge success to date.
 And guess what else?
 A little-known fact is that if you’re a veteran with a 100 percent scheduler VA disability rating (neither P&T nor TDIU status apply to you), you’re also eligible for Disabled Veteran Student Loan Forgiveness!
 We’ve seen hundreds of fellow disabled veterans get their student loans COMPLETELEY discharged in under 30 days…this NEW benefit is EPIC!
 Apply now if you qualify.